 - exploring the parent’s own sense of self, emotion regulation and support that influence the care giving environment.

-There are currently three different levels of Promoting First Relationships training available.
-Please note that completion of the 2-day Learner’s Workshop (Level 2) is required prior to participating in Level 3 training.
+There are currently two different levels of Promoting First Relationships training available.
+Please note that completion of the 2-day Learner’s Workshop (Level 1) is required prior to participating in Level 2 training.
 Please contact us for more information about this Workshop.